Rule of 72

-A manufacturer is planning to invest in capital intensive technology for his production activities.
-This will require huge investment in machinery.
-And according to his estimates, he has to invest $1,000,000 which will earn a return at the rate of 15%.
+A manufacturer is planning to invest in capital-intensive technology for its production activities.
+This will require a huge investment in machinery.
+And according to his estimates, he has to invest $1,000,000, which will earn a return at the rate of 15%.

-He wants to know that how much time it will take to get his investments doubled.
+He wants to know how much time it will take to get his investments doubled.

 Interest Rate = 15%